papypom/cryptonator/readme.md

 If needed, here's the step I took to create the certificate chain, should work with Debian/Ubuntu on which OpenSSL is installed.

-Create stuff, answer questions, the only important one is the fully qualified domain name (FQDN), for which I'm using localhost :
+Create stuff, set password (here it's `password`), answer questions, the only important one is the fully qualified domain name (FQDN), for which I'm using localhost :

     openssl genrsa -des3 -out rootCA.key 2048
     openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 730 -out rootCert.pem
     openssl genrsa -out cert.key 2048
     openssl req -new -key cert.key -out cert.csr

-Create configuration file `openssl.cnf`, `[ alt_names ]` should be your FQDN :
+Create configuration file `openssl.cnf`, in which `[ alt_names ]` should be your FQDN :

     basicConstraints       = CA:FALSE
     authorityKeyIdentifier = keyid:always, issuer:always